econia-labs/econia/doc/doc-site/docs/off-chain/dss/gcp.md

    ORGANIZATION_ID=<YOUR_ORGANIZATION_ID>
    ```

-1. Choose a project ID (like `fast-25`)that complies with the [GCP project ID rules](https://cloud.google.com/sdk/gcloud/reference/projects/create) and store it in a shell variable:
+1. Choose a project ID (like `fast-15`) that complies with the [GCP project ID rules](https://cloud.google.com/sdk/gcloud/reference/projects/create) and store it in a shell variable:

    ```sh
    PROJECT_ID=<YOUR_PROJECT_ID>